 Expand your knowledge of technology through our digital arts courses

 Develop digital design skills through our high school Digital Arts courses at Sterling Academy!
-We offer 4 courses in this subject area, each worth one semester (0.5 credit).
+We offer several courses in this subject area, each worth one semester (0.5 credit).

 Full-time students at Sterling Academy can take these courses for their electives.
 If you are a full-time student at another school but your school does not offer these courses, you can enroll at Sterling Academy part-time and take the courses you wish.
 These courses are 100% online, and since we are an accredited school, you can generally easily transfer credits earned back to your high school.